How to Get Started With Nature Photography on Hikes

 master camera stability techniques

-Tripods aren’t always practical when you’re hiking through forests or scrambling across rocky terrain.
-You can master camera stability techniques without one.
+Tripods aren’t always practical when you’re hiking through forests or across rocky ground.

-Keep your arms tight against your body to create a stable shooting position.
+Keep your arms tight against your body to create a stable base.
 Plant your feet firmly with knees slightly bent to absorb movement.

 • Lean against tree trunks for solid support